How to apply

 You can also send an email to admissions@journalism.co.za or (011) 717-4028 for more information on the journalism programme.

-Applications for 2025
+Applications for 2026

-Deadline: September 30, 2024.
+Deadline: 30 September 2025.

 For information about the Masters’ degree, and whether you are eligible or not, please contact us.
 However, once you have decided you would like to apply for the programme, you need to do that through the university’s official structures.
 You can apply online here, or you can go to the Enrolment Centre, Solomon Mahlangu House (formerly Senate House), to fill in a hard copy application form.

-Along with the form, you should provide a work history or short cv, and a copy of your Honours research project or long essay.
+Along with the form, you should provide a work history or short CV and a copy of your Honours research project or long essay.
 A letter of reference is not required – just enter the names and contact details of your referees on the form.
 Please provide your supporting documents before the deadline for applications closes, as we cannot make a decision without them.

 Applicants may be required to write entrance tests or language tests.
 Places in the programme are limited and late applications will not be considered.

-YOU MUST CHOOSE ONE OF THE SPECIALISATIONS OUTLINED ABOVE.
 Please do this by emailing the MA convener lesley.cowling@wits.ac.za AND admissions@journalism.co.za.
 If you are interested in more than one of the areas, please indicate that in your email.

 All applications should reach us by 30 September.
 International students are required to submit a SAQA evaluation of their qualifications.
 This can take some time to reach us, so please prioritise this process.